E. Krishna Iyer

-E. Krishna Iyer (9 August 1897 – January 1968) was an Indian lawyer, freedom-fighter, classical artist and activist.
-He was the follower of traditional Isaivellalar practitioners of Sadir, also known as Bharatanatyam.
+E. Krishna Iyer (9 August 1897 – January 1968) was an Indian lawyer, freedom fighter, classical artist and activist.
+He was a follower of traditional Isaivellalar practitioners of Sadir, also known as Bharatanatyam.

 Early life

 Krishna Iyer was born on 9 August 1897 in a Tamil Brahmin family of Kallidaikurichi, Madras Presidency.
 He had his schooling at Ambasamudram High School and graduated from Madras Christian College.
-On graduating, he studied law at Madras Law College and practised as a lawyer at the Madras High Court till 1943.
+He studied law at Madras Law College and practised as a lawyer at the Madras High Court till 1943.

 Krishna Iyer joined the Indian independence movement and was an active member of the Indian National Congress in the 1930s.
 He strived to popularize the songs of Indian nationalist Subrahmanya Bharathy.

 Association with art

 On completion of his graduation, he entered a drama troupe in which he enacted female parts.
 He developed an avid interest in classical arts and also studied carnatic music during this time.